apex/apex/docs/invoke.md

 Apex allows you to invoke functions from the command-line, optionally passing a JSON event or stream to STDIN.
+It's important to note that `invoke` will execute the remote Lambda function and not locally execute your function.
+It will execute the $LATEST Lambda function available.

 ## Examples